 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 There are times in life when we can feel overwhelmed, worried and confused, or are finding it hard to make a decision.
 As couples we can reach 'crunch points' in our relationships.
 It can really help to talk things through with someone who is outside your network and who will be confidential.

 No problem is too insignificant or embarrassing; if it is affecting you, then let's work on it together.
 At the first meeting I will do an assessment with you to look back over your life to make sense of how you have arrived at this point.
 Clients often say how helpful they find this.
 We will then decide together how to proceed with the sessions.

-I am experienced in working with individuals and couples on a range of issues, including anxiety, depression, bereavement, relationship difficulties, stress, lack of assertiveness and low self-esteem, child sexual abuse and anger management.
+I am experienced in working with individuals over 18 and couples on a range of issues, including anxiety, depression, bereavement, relationship difficulties, stress, lack of assertiveness and low self-esteem, child sexual abuse, PTSD (Post Trauma Stress Disorder) and anger management.

 I also offer supervision to qualified counsellors and reduced fees for students for whom it is a requirement to have counselling and supervision as part of their training.